Global Technology Summit: External Affairs Minister Jaishankar stresses on the importance of data

 Jaishankar stressed the importance of data in today's day and age

 Indian External Affairs Minister S Jaishankar delivered the inaugural address at the Global Technology Summit on Tuesday.
 The minister said that when it comes to India, our sense of technology has been very narrow.
-He further said that today, there's a completely different world where the building of deep strengths determines capabilities.
+He further said that since much of the global economy is driven by technology, it is hard to ignore its political connotations.

+"If you asked people in government about their sense of strategic technologies, they would say defence, nuclear and space.
+That perspective is 50 years out of date.
+It’s a completely different world out there.
+What we in India call Atmanirbhar Bharat, you can call an economic ‘strategic autonomy’," he said.

 #LIVE | Indian External Affairs Minister @DrSJaishankar delivers the inaugural address at #GlobalTechSummit https://t.co/Yzi0SDgMSP— WION (@WIONews) November 29, 2022